andr-ew/nest_/study/study3.md

 # example

-the study 3 script is a demo of all the affordance types and thier unique iterations on grid, arc, and norns.
+the study 3 script is a demo of all the affordance types and thier unique iterations on grid, arc, and norns. interact with the script, and reference the source code and module docs to learn about interactions that interest you.

 ![docs](./img/study3-01.png)